10 things to do in Kreuzberg, Berlin: Our guide to visiting the neighborhood

 You can walk around and look for the murals by yourself.
 There are tons of them, but some of the most renowned ones are featured in different maps made by street art enthusiasts.

-The other option is to get a local guide to tell you about the street art scene and maybe save you some time.
+The other option is to join the popular street art tour with a guide to save yourself some time.

 Tempelhof Feld

-Kreuzberg has to offer not only many cultural discoveries, but a bunch of different cuisines as well.
-Turkish, Arabic, Italian, Korean, local dishes — you name it and the neighborhood has probably got it.
+Kreuzberg has to offer not only many cultural discoveries but also a variety of cuisines.
+Turkish, Arabic, Italian, Korean, local twists — you name it, the neighborhood has it!

-Here is our list of great places to eat in Kreuzberg:
+Here is my list of favorite places to eat in Kreuzberg:

 Where to eat in Berlin Kreuzberg street